AlexAnarcho/LvlUp/readme.md

 ## Upcoming features
 * When starting for the first time, create a new worksheet with openpyxl and let the user specify the path.
     * Give a default path for the user as well.
+    * Format the newly created xlsx sheet nicely
-    * Let the user specify hours already invested in a certain skill
+    * Let the user specify hours already invested in a certain skill, fill in other fields accordingly
 * Don't write a new daytime object if the entered amount is 0
 * Implement further graphs to visualize characteristics

+## Bug fixes
+*/usr/local/lib/python3.7/site-packages/pandas/plotting/_matplotlib/converter.py:103: FutureWarning: Using an implicitly registered datetime converter for a matplotlib plotting method.
+The converter was registered by pandas
+    on import.
+Future versions of pandas will require you to explicitly register matplotlib converters.

+To register the converters:
+	>>> from pandas.plotting import register_matplotlib_converters
+	>>> register_matplotlib_converters()
+  warnings.warn(msg, FutureWarning)

 ---
 ## Copyrights and contact info